-Time to Talk is a telephone based - service available to any adoptive parents , but can also be accessed by young people where this is felt to be appropriate.
+Time to Talk is a telephone-based counselling service available to any adoptive parents, but can also be accessed by young people where this is felt to be appropriate.

 So, what makes Time to Talk work so well for adoptive families?

-Or it may be that you need more of mentoring service for those quite new to adoption who may benefit from guidance and reassurance, or to receive help processing some of the overwhelming feelings and issues that are often experienced by adoptive parents.
-As a young person, you may feel more able to talk to someone on the phone, when you might struggle talking with someone face to face.
+Or it may be that for those quite new to adoption you need guidance and reassurance, or to receive help processing some of the overwhelming feelings and issues that are often experienced by adoptive parents in the early days of family life.

 The Time to Talk Service